chromice/ae/README.md

 $route->follow();
 ```

-Now, if you have various request handlers in the handlers directory, e.g. article.php in this case, æ will run:
+Now, if you have various request handlers in the *handlers/* directory (*article.php* in this case), æ will run it:

 ```php
 // article.php